logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :figclass: align-center

 As soon as the cluster has started, you will be able to log in to your new Hopsworks cluster with the username and password provided.
-You will also able to stop or terminate the cluster.
+You will also able to stop, restart or terminate the cluster.

 .. _running.png: ../../../_images/running.png
 .. figure:: ../../../imgs/hopsworksai/running.png